 Research Associate Program

-GBI has cooperative agreements with all major federal and state resource management agencies, including the National Park Service, BLM, US Fish and Wildlife Service, US Forest Service, Bureau of Reclamation, and the State of Nevada Divisions of Forestry, Wildlife, Parks and Lands.
+The Great Basin Institute has cooperative agreements in place with all major federal and state resource management agencies, including the National Park Service, Bureau of Land Management, US Fish and Wildlife Service, US Forest Service, Bureau of Reclamation, and the State of Nevada Divisions of Forestry, Wildlife, Parks and Lands.
 These agreements allow agencies and non-profits to partner with GBI to support natural, cultural, and recreational resource management initiatives.

 Establishing a partnership with the Great Basin Institute is a simple process involving cooperation between three major parties: an agency contracting officer, a GBI contract representative, and the project manager.
 To initiate an agreement, please contact Jerry Keir at 775.846.9310 for assistance with budgeting and project scheduling.
 Once a budget is articulated and a funding source identified, the scope of work and budget information is forwarded to your agency contracting officer to establish a task agreement.
 Finally, both parties sign an original copy of the task agreement to be kept on file.
 The timing of this process varies by agency and can be completed within 3 to 4 months.